apkbox/closetrpc/Readme.md

     // This is needed for per-context service manager as it does not require locking.

 ### ServerContext::SendEvent
     // TODO: This is quite inefficient here, because the call is serialized
     // for each context (connection).
 It would be nice to cache the serialized
     // version and then send it for each context.
     // Note that as implementation moved towared connection based handling,
     // this inefficiency only matter when broadcasting events.

 ### client Event handling
     // TODO: Implement queue size limiting.
 Drop the oldest events.
     // BUG: Although it looks smart to cache the handler
     // pointer to avoid extra lookup it is a bad move.
     // Between time we received event and user called
-    // PumpEvent, the other thread coild have called StopListening
+    // PumpEvent, the other thread could have called StopListening
     // so, the pointer to the service will be invalid.
     // On the other hand StopListening should reliably remove
     // events that are not being listened.